Home Secretary approves extradition of Autonomy founder to US

 US authorities claim Dr Lynch deliberately overstated the value of his business, which specialised in software to sort through large data sets.

+“This is not the end of the battle — far from it.

+“Dr Lynch will now file an appeal to the High Court in London.”

-Kelwin Nicholls, of law firm Clifford Chance, representing Dr Lynch, said in a statement after the High Court judge’s decision: “Today’s outcome is disappointing and Dr Lynch intends to appeal.
+Earlier, Kelwin Nicholls, another lawyer at Clifford Chance representing the entrepreneur, said after the High Court judge’s decision: “Today’s outcome is disappointing and Dr Lynch intends to appeal.

 “We will study the full judgment over the coming weeks.
 We note the judge’s concerns over the reliability of some of HP’s witnesses.